canidlogic/binpoke/README.md

 The `[value]` nominal defines an integer value to write into the file.
 If the value begins with a `-` or `+` sign then this sign must be followed by a sequence of decimal digits.
 If the value begins with a `0x` or `0X` prefix (zero, not the letter O), then this prefix must be followed by a sequence of base-16 digits.
 Otherwise, the value must be a sequence of decimal digits, which is equivalent to a value with a `+` sign in front of it.

 Values given without any sign or prefix may be used with any type.
 Values given with a `+` sign may also be used with any type.
 Values given with a `-` sign may only be used with signed types.
 Values given with a `0x` or `0X` prefix may be used with any type; however, if they are used with a signed type, Binpoke will act instead as if you provided the corresponding unsigned type (if you want a negative value in base-16, you must encode it in two's-complement yourself).

+## Operation

+The `list` verb will list a selected sequence of one or more bytes from within the binary file.
+Each line in the listing has the following format:

+    000023A0: 00 01 48 65 6c 6c 6f 20   77 6f 72 6c 64 21 fe fe | ..Hello world!..

+The first field on each line is the file offset of first byte on the line, given in base-16.
+A file offset of zero is the first byte in the file, a file offset of one is the second byte, and so forth.
+Each line in the listing is always aligned to a 16-byte boundary, so the last digit of the base-16 address at the start of each line will always be zero.
+If you are dealing with binary files of length greater than 4GB, then the first field will only be the 32 least significant bits of the address.

+After the address field follows 16 unsigned byte values, each represented as two base-16 digits.
+Single spaces are used to separate bytes, except that between the eighth and ninth bytes there is a larger gap of three spaces.
+If the range of bytes chosen for listing does not cover the full 16-byte line in a listing, the missing byte values are replaced by two spaces.

+The final field on the line is eight characters that give the US-ASCII interpretation of each byte value in the line.
+Only byte values in printing range [0x20, 0x7E] will be displayed as ASCII characters; all other byte values will be replaced by a period character in the display.
+(The period character is ambiguous, meaning either a byte value that is out of printing ASCII range or a byte value corresponding to the ASCII character for a period.)
+If the range of bytes chosen for listing does not cover the full 16-byte line in a listing, the missing byte values are replaced by a space character in the character listing.

+The `read` and `write` verbs allow you to read and write individual integer values within the file.
+All component bytes of chosen integer locations must be within the file limits.
+Resize the file first if you need to write an integer value beyond the current end of the file.

+The `query` and `resize` verbs allow you to determine the current length in bytes of a file and change the current length in bytes of a file.

+All verbs discussed so far require the indicated binary file to already exist.
+The `require` verb, on the other hand, will do nothing if the binary file already exists and otherwise create a new binary file of length zero if the binary file does not already exist.
+Finally, the `new` verb will create a new binary file of length zero, failing if the binary file already exists.